Biden aims to court Latino voters and secure his standing in Nevada and Arizona on Sun Belt swing

 “I can say this as a Latina, we always come late to the party.
 We like to make a grand entrance,” said Democratic strategist Maria Cardona.
 “I think that's what you will see again because when it comes down to people making a real decision that is consequential to their future, the future of their children, the future of their communities, it's not some random phone call from an anonymous pollster — I think that the Democratic coalition will come home.”

-And in Nevada, Biden will continue promoting a new housing proposal that would offer a mortgage relief credit for first-time homebuyers and a seller's tax credit to encourage homeowners to offload their starter homes.
-The issue of housing is sure to resonate in Nevada, where home prices have nearly doubled since early 2016, according to Zillow, the online real estate marketplace.
+In Nevada, he will promote a proposal to offer a mortgage relief credit to first-time homebuyers and a seller's tax credit to encourage homeowners to offload their starter homes.

-“As the president has said, the bottom line is, we have to build, build, build,” said Lael Brainard, the director of the White House National Economic Council.

-“You got to be there talking to voters, particularly in Nevada,” Cortez Masto said.
-“It’s still small enough, it’s 3 million people, they expect you to show up, right?
-It’s a swing state.
+“You got to be there talking to voters, particularly in Nevada,” she said.
+“It’s a swing state.
 It’s very diverse.
 And people just expect that type of engagement, so they can decide for themselves.”

-Biden is scheduled to close the trip in Texas, and a trio of fundraisers in Dallas and Houston.
+Biden is scheduled to close the trip at a trio of fundraisers in Dallas and Houston.

 Follow the AP's coverage of President Joe Biden at https://apnews.com/hub/joe-biden.